woossi0/suite/docs/usermanual/source/index.rst

   Load and manage your data.

 :ref:`sysadmin`
-  Manage and optimize your Boundless Suite installation.
+  Manage and optimize your Boundless Server installation.

 **Additional Documentation**